Prince (New Girl)

 "Prince" is the fourteenth episode of the third season of the American sitcom New Girl, and the sixty-third overall.
 It was written by David Feeney and Rob Rosell, and directed by Fred Goss.
-It was broadcast on February 2, 2014, on the Fox network in the United States.
+It was broadcast on February 2, 2014, on Fox in the United States.
 In the episode, best friends Jess Day (Zooey Deschanel) and Cece Parikh (Hannah Simone) are invited to a party held at Prince's house.
 When Jess's boyfriend Nick Miller (Jake Johnson) tells her he loves her, she gives him an unexpected response, which results in Nick and his roommates crashing Prince's party, so Nick can talk to Jess.
 At the party, Prince gives Jess advice that helps her tell Nick she loves him too.

 After learning that New Girl had secured the post-Super Bowl XLVIII timeslot, writers and producers began preparing an episode that would attract newcomers to the show, as well as creating something special for regular viewers.
 Around the time of the announcement, Prince enquired about making a guest appearance on the show and it was decided that the episode would be written around him.
 During production, Prince made contributions to the script and debuted a new song, featuring vocals from Deschanel.
 "Prince" was filmed in December 2013 and became one of the most expensive episodes of New Girl to be shot.
 It also features guest appearances from baseball player Clayton Kershaw and models Alessandra Ambrosio, Ana Beatriz Barros and Lais Ribeiro.

 "Prince" was seen by 26.30 million viewers, according to Nielsen Media Research, making it by far the most watched episode of New Girl.
 It became the highest rated scripted entertainment telecast on television in three years, since the post-Super Bowl episode of Glee.
 "Prince" received a mixed response from critics, many of whom enjoyed Prince's performance, but most thought the plot was not as strong as previous episodes, with one calling it "a little tedious".
 Following Prince's death on April 21, 2016, Fox reran the episode on April 26 in tribute.